 - A collection of podcasts with Naomi Timperley – this is episode 1

-- Discussions about different aspects of social media policy and the best ways to implement Twitter and another social networks
+- Discussions about different aspects of social media policy and the ways to implement Twitter and another social networks

 - Simple, actionable advice on each individual aspect of maintaining a web presence befitting of your organisation

 - Future episode to include growing your audience and who to follow online.

 What will I learn in this episode?

 - The importance of getting across your charity’s aims and work in your social media profiles

 - The strength of having the correct links and images in your social media profile